Corpus Approaches to Lexicogrammar (LxGr) is an annual symposium taking place online in early July.

 - discuss empirical findings in need of theoretical interpretation.

-- adopt synchronic or diachronic approach.
+- adopt a synchronic or diachronic approach.

 - examine any language, or compare different languages.